 Workplace violence in challenging times

-Our webinar Workplace Violence in Challenging Times: Navigating employee safety and security addressed the impact of the pandemic on Americans’ mental health, explored how compounded stress can lead to increased crime, hostility, and violence, and discussed ways that employers can promote workplace safety and security.
-Learn more about steps employers can take to prevent and address potential hostility at their place of business.
+Our webinar, Workplace Violence in Challenging Times: Navigating employee safety and security addressed the impact of the pandemic on Americans’ mental health, explored how compounded stress can lead to increased crime, hostility, and violence, and discussed ways that employers can promote workplace safety and security.

 Growing stress and hostility

-Use identification, training, and planning to prepare for a potential threat
+Use identification, training, and planning to prepare for potential threats

 To start, employers should learn how to recognize behavior that could lead to a threat.
-“Are we recognizing that an individual is showing red flags or some indicator that they are in a hostile, aggressive state, or leaning towards potentially committing some act of violence?” asks Brown.
-While fitness for duty exams can screen for certain indicators, people managers can learn to watch for changes in behavior, increased absenteeism, unstable or emotional responses, or increase talk of violence.
+“Are we recognizing that an individual is showing red flags or some indicator that they are in a hostile, aggressive state, or leaning towards potentially committing some act of violence?” asks Hart S. Brown, CEO and security & risk practice lead of technology firm Future Point of View.
+While fitness for duty exams can screen for certain indicators, people managers can learn to watch for changes in behavior, increased absenteeism, unstable or emotional responses, or increased talk of violence.
 Typically, these sorts of behaviors grow over time, so early identification and intervention can help.

-Offer training to help managers and employees gain awareness around red flags and indicators for violence.
+Offer training to help managers and employees understand red flags and indicators for violence.
 “Identify training that can be given to employees to help each other recognize when somebody is struggling with something,” notes Brown.
 Training can help teach how to approach a struggling employee, what language to use, and techniques to de-escalate the situation.

 Conduct a security review of your facilities